Octopus136/faster_rcnn_pytorch/README.md

 1. Add test code;
 2. Store the first few epochs of plots for observation during training;
-3. Support for backbone replacement
+3. Support for backbone replacement.